richafnu/Viva/Viva/glint/setup/glint-gcch-b2b-guest.md

 ## Upload users to the Viva Glint app

-Viva Glint Admins need to upload all users from the GCC or GCC-High tenant, including survey takers and dashboard users, to the Viva Glint app.
+Viva Glint Admins need to upload all users from the GCC or GCC High tenant, including survey takers and dashboard users, to the Viva Glint app.
 To upload employee data to Viva Glint:

 - [Choose a Viva Glint data upload method](choose-upload-method.md)

 > [!IMPORTANT]
-> Email addresses uploaded to Viva Glint must match what's on file in the GCC or GCC-High tenant.
+> Email addresses uploaded to Viva Glint must match what's on file in the GCC or GCC High tenant.

 ## Sign-in experience as a guest

-Invited guests from GCC or GCC-High tenants need to take these steps to access Viva Glint on a commercial tenant.
+Invited guests from GCC or GCC High tenants need to take these steps to access Viva Glint on a commercial tenant.

 > [!TIP]
 > To prevent sign-in issues, access Viva Glint in a new InPrivate or Incognito window.